pengsun/AOSOLogitBoost/README.md

     TODO

 ### Matlab example (signle threaded)
+The interface is Matlab class.
+Currently we provide the following classes:
+* AOSOLogitBoost: Single threaded implementation of AOSO-LogitBoot.
+* pAOSOLogitBoost: Multiple threaded implementation of AOSO-LogitBoost.
+* pAOSOLogitBoostV2: Multiple threaded implementation of AOSO-LogitBoost, speedup by subsampling instances/features.

-Besides the script files in directory "./matlab/run_script", we offer a simple example here:
+See the script files in directory "./matlab/run_script" for various examples.
+In the following we provide some simple examples:

+Example 1.
+Calling AOSOLogitBoost:

     %% prepare train/test data.
     % 3-class classification.
 Features are 2 dimensional.